Hello My Love: Promotion

-Synopsis

 In 2019, the group began promotion of the song on 7 January with a nine-second video clip.
 The clip was viewed over 250,000 times in the first 24 hours across Twitter and Instagram.
-The video premiere promotion has also been made in the United Kingdom, Ireland, Germany, Indonesia and Philippines.
 Their first tour together outside UK and Ireland in seven years was on Singapore on 29 January 2019 to 1 February 2019 to promote "Hello My Love".
-A press conference was made with interviews with different media outlets from different countries, mostly from the Asian continent.
-Phone interviews were also made in February 2019 to Mexico and South Africa.
 A phone competition was also made where the fans can leave their voicemail that starts with "Hello My Love" then their follow-up message to a given hotline.
-It was available only on selected countries like the Philippines, the United Kingdom and the United States.

-Live performances and interviews

-Radio

 Several radio interviews of Westlife were aired on 10 January 2019 after the premiere of the single, before 0900 GMT on FM104, 1000 GMT on Magic FM, 1100 GMT on Cool FM, More Radio Mid-Sussex and 1600 GMT on Wave FM.